 Cost & Price Analysis

-in 2017, daily rates vary between US$ 18k to US$ 30k ( + circa$15k for DP2/3 mode), depending on a number of variables, such as work duration and pumping performance requirements.
+in 2018, daily rates vary significantly, depending on a number of variables, such as work duration and pumping performance requirements.
 In addition to services, chemicals may be a significant cost contributor.
 On average, the cost of chemicals does not exceed 30%-40% of the stimulation cost.
 Yet, depending on the stimulation type and subsurface conditions, it may go as high as 70% of the well stimulation cost.

 The overwhelming majority of the equipment is manufactured by third parties.
 Service providers build up their fleet based on their requirements.
 Depending on the company modus operandi, personnel rates may contribute a significant proportion of the costs.
 There might be cases, when the vessel, being the most CAPEX intensive asset, will be on hire basis.
 In addition, chemicals used in well intervention are produced by major chemicals suppliers.

 This category is a high fixed cost segment; hence sustained revenue generation for contractors is for utmost importance.
 Key cost drivers are:

 - Acquisition cost is one of the biggest cost for service companies.
 The average prices are: